-The Critical Incident Support Service is available to DCP employees, immediate family members and volunteers.
+The Critical Incident Support Service is available to employees and their immediate family members.

 What is a Critical Incident?

 A critical incident is a sudden, extraordinary and unexpected event that poses an actual or perceived threat to an employee's wellbeing that produces a strong emotional response that temporarily overwhelms the ability to cope.